 1. Play Gratitude Games

 Thanksgiving is a great time to play games as a family.
 Between the first round of food, the desserts, and then the leftovers, there is usually time to kill and not always enough energy to push yourself away from the table.
-So, make your time together about gratitude AND fun with the Gratitude Games Pack from 31Flavorsofdesign.
-There are several different games in the pack including Thanksgiving Scattegories, The Gratitude Game, and my personal favorite, Thanksgiving-themed Mad Libs.
-It’s fun for the whole family and inspiring too!
+So, make your time together about gratitude AND fun with The Gratitude Game, a printable card game for reflecting on what we can be thankful for.
+The Gratitude Game is fun for the whole family and inspiring too!

 2. Create a Tree of Thanks

 You’ve probably seen some version of this if you spend much time on Pinterest this month.
 If not, here is a great example.
 The basic idea is to have everyone in your family, adults, and kids, write down something they are thankful for on a paper leaf, or a tag, or a sticky note, or anything that works for you.
+Use these leaf-shaped sticky notes if you want to be really fancy.
 Then you attach these to a tree you’ve created.
 Either a paper tree you’ve hung on your wall or a wooden one you’ve crafted, if that’s your thing.
 Anyway, you stick them someplace.

 You can have your kids do this every day in November, creating a tree full of gratitude by the time the holiday rolls around.
 Or you can have your Thanksgiving guests fill out leaves for the tree on the day of your gathering.
 Encourage your guests to check out the tree and see what others are grateful for.
 And spend some time with your kids showing them everything that’s been added to your tree of thanks.